pa2si/salsa-calendar/README.md

   - DayCard
 - /add-event Url with Form using also Google Javascript API
 - /my-events Url : shows all events with pagination.
+- /events[date] dynamic Url : shows all events for that one day.
 - Prisma db integration with form submit